ehsanx64/libjs/README.md

-# libjs
+# jslib

-libjs is a library of useful JavaScript functions.
+jslib is a library of useful JavaScript functions.

 ## Requirements:
 * Library *MUST* be self-contained with no dependecies.